bioidiap/bob.bio.spear/doc/baselines.rst

 Hence, to run in the SGE grid, you can simply add the ``--grid`` command line option.
 Similarly, to run the experiments in parallel on the local machine, simply add a ``--parallel <N>`` option, where ``<N>`` specifies the number of parallel jobs you want to execute.

-When running the algorithms from the `bob.bio.gmm`_ package in parallel, the specialized scripts are executed.
+When running the algorithms from the `bob.bio.spear`_ package in parallel, the specialized scripts are executed.
 This will speed up the training of the UBM (and possible additional steps) tremendously.